 Our unique integrated approach allows us to translate the latest clinical and scientific evidence into better intervention and recovery strategies, making a real difference in the lives of young people.

-Our goal is to put more young people experiencing severe mental illness on a path to recovery through improved combinations of existing treatments, and through clinical research and education that leads to new treatments, improvse early identification and access to care, and streamlines service delivery.
+Our goal is to put more young people experiencing severe mental illness on a path to recovery through improved combinations of existing treatments, and through clinical research and education that leads to new treatments, improve early identification and access to care, and streamlines service delivery.

 Director, Slaight Family Centre for Youth in Transition